thep1geon/gmu-underwater-robotics/sim/README.md

 # Simulation

-My best attempt at a phyics engine + 3D renderer built from the bottom up for the most control for our specific use case.
+My best attempt at a physics engine + 3D renderer built from the bottom up for the most control for our specific use case.
 Written in pure C with a few dependecies.

 Along side the simulation, I will be most likely be building up a C library for